Otvdm/winevdm: run old Windows software in 64-bit Windows

 Many applications will print to the same printers that you have installed in 64-bit Windows.
 The following notes may be useful in special situations.

 WordPerfect 5.x for Windows.
 Do not use or install the WordPerfect printer drivers.
-Use the option to print using Windows printer drivers.
+Use the option in WordPerfect that prints using Windows printer drivers.
 You may need to experiment.
-Some Windows printer drivers will cause errors; some, like the default PCL6 driver for my HP LaserJet, will print correctly.
+Some Windows printer drivers will cause errors; other drivers, like the default PCL6 driver for my HP LaserJet, will print correctly.

 XyWrite for Windows.
 See a separate page for advice on using XyWrite for Windows.